zbinney/Flint_Legionnaires/Frontline_Legionnaires_FinalAnalysis.md

     We pulled data for Genesee County, Michigan and 45 control counties: other "Medium Metro" counties (per [National Center for  Health Statistics 2013 Urbanization Classifications]((https://www.cdc.gov/nchs/data_access/urban_rural.htm))) in Michigan and neighboring states (IL, IN, OH, WI).
 These counties include metropolitan areas with similar climates to Flint (e.g. Rockford, IL; Ft.
 Wayne and Evansville, IN; Lansing, MI; and Youngstown, Toledo, and Dayton, OH) and were chosen to reflect the counterfactual of what would have happened to pneumonia deaths in Genesee County absent the LD outbreak, water switch, and other attendant public health changes.

     Deaths were identified in WONDER's Multiple Cause of Death file using ICD-10 codes J15-J18 for non-viral pneumonia plus A48.1 and A48.2 for LD.
 Pneumonia or LD could appear as any cause of death.
 LD deaths represented a very small fraction of total pneumonia deaths: there were 24,842 pneumonia deaths in the 45 control counties from 2011-2017 and only 38 (<0.2%) known additional LD deaths during that same time period.
-The CDC WONDER death counts just for Genesee County are occasionally suppressed because they're <10 per month; in such cases we assumed 10 deaths during the month.
+The CDC WONDER death counts just for Genesee County are occasionally suppressed because they're <10 per month; in such cases we conservatively assumed 8 deaths during the month.

        This file also includes monthly LD case counts from [MDHHS' final chartbook report on the outbreak](https://content.govdelivery.com/attachments/MIDHHS/2018/05/29/file_attachments/1014713/GC%2BLegionella%2BChartBook%2BFINAL.pdf).